 In some cases, women who’ve had breast augmentation find they would like to alter the size, shape, placement or contour of their implants.

 Breast implants are subject to the same forces as all breasts, such as gravity and skin stretching.
 In some cases, the breast implant may be well-placed, but may migrate over time.
 In rare instances, an implant may be under-filled or rupture.

-Over time, breast implants are subject to the same forces as all breasts, such as gravity and stretching skin.
-In some cases, the breast implant may be well-placed to start but migrate over time.
-Some patients may also require a procedure to repair hardened scar tissue, known as capsular contracture.
-A revisional breast procedure may be done years after the initial surgery to compensate for these and other factors.
+Some patients may require a procedure to repair hardened scar tissue, known as capsular contracture.
+A breast implant revision could be done years after the initial plastic surgery to compensate for these and other factors.

 The best way to avoid an unnecessary revision is to undergo the safest and best breast augmentation the first time around.

 “One of the best ways to achieve a natural appearing breast enhancement is to spend time with your plastic surgeon to get the appropriate implant size ahead of time,” Dr. Pacella says.

 “There are many different sizes and shapes of implants and it is almost a mathematical process as to choosing which type is going to fit best with your body frame,” he says.

 According to the American Society of Plastic Surgeons, breast implant revision is not a standard or routine procedure and should be performed by a board-certified plastic surgeon who is well-trained and experienced in all types of breast surgery.